bob-cd/bob-cd.github.io/docs/pipelines.md

 }
 ```

+## Logger

+The [Logger](logs.md) that is to be used for the pipeline runs.

 ## List of Resources

-Resources is a list of key-value pairs which defines the list of [Resources](resources.md) which may be
-consumed by one or more of the steps of the pipeline.
+Resources is an optional list of key-value pairs which defines the list of [Resources](resources.md) which may be consumed by one or more of the steps of the pipeline.

 ## Full working pipeline example